The Internet with Privacy Policies: Measuring The Web Upon Consent: design and testing

 \section{\TOOL design and testing}

 We explicitly engineer \TOOL to fully automate the visit to websites and collect statistics.
-The key element of \TOOL is its ability to identify the presence of a Privacy Banner and automatically accept privacy policies.
+The key element of \TOOL is its ability to identify the presence of a Consent Banner and automatically accept privacy policies.
 We aim at a practical and effective approach to accept privacy policies through the offered button.
-As previously said, most users will indeed be nudged in this direction, being the opt-out options often made cumbersome on purpose\cite{bauer2021you, hausner2021dark, CookieBenchmarkStudy}.

 To illustrate \TOOL operation, consider again Figure~\ref{fig:cookie_accept_example}.
-A large Privacy Banner appears on the first-time-ever visit, and the user shall click on the ``Got it'' button to access the webpage content. \TOOL has to locate this button and click on it automatically.
-As a result, the website starts loading advertisements and contacting trackers in background.
+A large Consent Banner appears on the first visit, and the user shall click on the ``Got it'' button to access the webpage content. \TOOL has to locate this button and click on it automatically.
+As a result, the website starts loading advertisements and contacting trackers in the background.
 We refer to these two types of visits as \BEFORE and \AFTER in the remainder of the paper.

-We implement \TOOL using the Selenium browser automation tool~\cite{avasarala2014selenium}, the de-facto standard for browser automation.
-We focus on Google Chrome, but we could easily extend it to other browsers.

-Given a target URL, \TOOL carries out the following tasks: \begin{enumerate} \item It navigate to the URL with a fresh browser profile, i.e., with an empty cache and cookie storage.
-This makes the visit the equivalent of a \BEFORE to the website. \item It inspects the Document Object Model (DOM) of the rendered webpage to find a possible \emph{Accept-button} in a Privacy Banner.
-For this, we match a list of keywords on the text of each node of the DOM.
-We identify an Accept-button if we exactly match one of our keywords.
-For robustness, the match is case insensitive, and leading, trailing or repeated blank characters are removed. \item If \TOOL finds the Accept-button, it tries to accept the default privacy policies by clicking on the corresponding DOM element (typically a \texttt{<button>}, \texttt{<href>} or \texttt{<span>} element). \item \TOOL then revisits the URL to collect statistics about the \AFTER experience. \end{enumerate}
+We implement \TOOL using the Selenium browser automation tool~\cite{avasarala2014selenium}, the de-facto standard for browser automation, using Google Chrome as browser.
+Given a target URL, \TOOL carries out the following tasks: \begin{enumerate} \item It navigates to the URL with a fresh browser profile, i.e., with an empty cache and cookie storage.
+This makes the visit the equivalent of a \BEFORE to the website. \item It inspects the Document Object Model (DOM) of the rendered webpage to find a possible \emph{Accept-button} in a Consent Banner.
+For this, it matches a list of keywords on the text of each node of the DOM.
+We identify an \emph{Accept-button} if we exactly match any of these keywords.
+For robustness, we remove leading/trailing/repeated blank characters and the match is performed ignoring the case.
+We do not use stemming, lemmatization or other techniques for text processing given the specificity of the words to match and the need to support multiple languages. \item If \TOOL finds the \emph{Accept-button}, it clicks on the corresponding DOM element (typically a \texttt{<button>}, \texttt{<href>} or \texttt{<span>} element) to accept the privacy policy and logs the success acceptance. \end{enumerate}